snovvcrash/snovvcrash.github.io/_posts/2021-06-30-leveraging-printnightmare-to-abuse-rbcd.md

 ## A Living Nightmare

 The first thing I want to do is to prepare a skeleton for malicious DLL binary that will source and execute a PowerShell script served by an HTTP server on my machine.
 To construct a DLL one may use [a template](https://book.hacktricks.xyz/windows/windows-local-privilege-escalation/dll-hijacking#your-own) from HackTricks.
-Another thing to remember is that a threaded approach should be used to run the command from the DLL in order not to kill the parent process of Spooler service when exiting (similar to `EXITFUNC=thread` when generating a payload with msfvenom).
+Another thing to remember is that a threaded approach should be used to run the command from inside the DLL in order not to kill the parent process of Spooler service when exiting (similar to `EXITFUNC=thread` when generating a payload with msfvenom).
 Otherwise the Spooler will probably die and you will not have a second chance to trigger the RCE if something goes wrong.

 ```c
 // pwn.c